mozilla/mozanalysis/docs/guide.rst

 ``start_date`` is the ``submission_date`` of the first enrollment (``submission_date`` is in UTC).
 If you intended to study one week's worth of enrollments, then set ``num_dates_enrollment=8``: Normandy experiments typically go live in the evening UTC-time, so 8 days of data is a better approximation than 7.

 We now gather a list of who was enrolled in what branch and when, and try to quantify what happened to each client.
-In many cases, the metrics in which you're interested will already be in a metrics library, a submodule of :mod:`mozanalysis.metrics`.
-If not, then you can define your own - see :meth:`mozanalysis.metrics.Metric` for examples - and ideally submit a PR to add them to the library for the next experiment.
-In this example, we'll compute four metrics:
+In many cases, the metrics in which you're interested will already be in a metrics library, [Metric Hub](https://github.com/mozilla/metric-hub).
+If not, then you can define your own - see :meth:`mozanalysis.metrics.Metric` for examples - and ideally submit a PR to add them to Metric Hub for the next experiment.
+To load a Metric from Metric Hub, for example:

+    from mozanalysis.config import ConfigLoader
+    active_hours = ConfigLoader.get_metric(slug="active_hours", app_name="firefox_desktop")

+In this example, we'll compute four metrics from Metric Hub:

-* :const:`mozanalysis.metrics.desktop.active_hours`
+* active hours
 * uri count
 * ad clicks
 * search count

 As it happens, the first three metrics all come from the ``clients_daily`` dataset, whereas "search count" comes from ``search_clients_daily``.
-These details are taken care of in the :class:`mozanalysis.metrics.Metric` definitions so that we don't have to think about them here.
+These details are taken care of in the [Metric Hub definitions](https://github.com/mozilla/metric-hub/tree/main/definitions) so that we don't have to think about them here.

 A metric must be computed over some `analysis window`, a period of time defined with respect to the enrollment date.
 We could use :meth:`mozanalysis.experiment.Experiment.get_single_window_data()` to compute our metrics over a specific analysis window.
 But here, let's create time series data: let's have an analysis window for each of the first three weeks of the experiment, and measure the data for each of these analysis windows::

     ts_res = exp.get_time_series_data(
         bq_context=bq_context,
         metric_list=[
-            "active_hours",
-            "uri_count",
-            "ad_clicks",
-            "search_count",
+            active_hours,
+            uri_count,
+            ad_clicks,
+            search_count,
         ],
         last_date_full_data='2019-11-28',
         time_series_period='weekly'